moisestech/ml-fundamentals-notes/neural-networks/nn-intro/nns-ud.md

 🎥 [Udacity, Video Link](https://youtu.be/hVCuvMGOfyY)

-- **Feedforward**

 - **Feedforward** is the process neural networks use to turn the input into an output.
 Let's study it more carefully, before we dive into how to train the networks.

 - **Error Function**
   - Just as before, neural networks will produce an error function, which at the end, is what we'll be minimizing.
 The following video shows the error function for a neural network.